 - f/16 & f/22 - Diffraction has set in.

 Magnification by Extension & Reversal

-The Vivitar 90mm f/2.8 is a my favorite vintage macro lens I have used.
+The Vivitar 90mm f/2.8 is my favorite vintage macro lens I have had the chance to review.
 I prefer manual focus macro lenses so the lack of a focus motor is a plus for me.

 I would recommend avoiding the first generation of autofocus macro lenses.
 The AF motors are slow, loud, and the lenses are larger than they need to be.

-A lens that provides comparable image quality will costs hundreds more.
+A lens that provides comparable image quality to the Vivitar will cost hundreds more.
 For that extra money you are likely to get autofocus, a better build quality, and better image quality wide open.